This summer was a busy one, which culminated in moving into our new home. It was a long time coming, and it has been so

 It was his own; it was not mine.

 I am continually moved by her words.
 We did not lose our home to a fire; however, in many ways Chris and I did lose our security and our sense of home during this recent season.
 I had to mourn this loss and eventually come to terms with it.
 It was hard.
 It was ugly at times.
 And I’m so thankful for those who stuck with us and who affirmed and loved us through that darkness.

-Additionally, we experienced other losses.
+We experienced other losses as well.
 People who we thought would support us kind of . . . disappeared.
-In one particularly painful conversation, I mentioned that it had been a hard year only to hear, “No, it hasn’t” as a response.
+In one particularly painful conversation, I mentioned that it had been a hard year only to hear, “No it hasn’t” as a response.
 It was a wound that cut deep.
 The most applicable lesson I learned was that empathy requires love, respect, and sacrifice, and I wanted to make sure I was empathetic when others shared their difficult life experiences — I wanted to respond with love, kindness, and support.

 C.S.
 Lewis uses this great analogy in Mere Christianity of having rats in one’s cellar.
 He says that provocation shows us who we really are, that our “rats” or our prideful character is always there, but is easily hidden away until we come in contact with that part of ourselves quite suddenly.
 He says it better: